Talmaj/DNN-bench/README.md

 [![ToriML](https://circleci.com/gh/ToriML/DNN-bench.svg?style=shield)](https://app.circleci.com/pipelines/github/ToriML/DNN-bench)

-DNN Bench is a library that lets you benchmark your deep learning models against various frameworks and backends, with a single line of code.
+DNN Bench is a library that lets you benchmark your deep learning models against various frameworks and backends, with a single command.

 With DNN Bench you can answer questions like:
 - to which hardware should I deploy my model?